LOCO Codes: Lexicographically-Ordered Constrained Codes: Rate Discussion and Algorithms

 where $m \geq 2$.
 The cardinality of $\mathcal{C}_{m,x}^{\textup{c}}$ is given by:

 \end{definition}

 Now, there exists at least one transition in each codeword in $\mathcal{C}_{m,x}^{\textup{c}}$.
-Define $k_{\textup{eff}}^{\textup{c}}$ as the maximum number of successive bit durations without a transition in a stream of C-LOCO codewords that belong to $\mathcal{C}_{m,x}^{\textup{c}}$, with each two consecutive codewords separated by a bridging pattern.
+Define $k_{\textup{eff}}^{\textup{c}}$ as the maximum number of successive bit durations between two consecutive transitions in a stream of C-LOCO codewords that belong to $\mathcal{C}_{m,x}^{\textup{c}}$, with each two consecutive codewords separated by a bridging pattern.
 For the sake of abbreviation, we here use the format ``codeword at $t$ $-$ bridging pattern $-$ codeword at $t+1$''.
-The scenarios under which $k_{\textup{eff}}^{\textup{c}}$ is acheieved, using the first bridging method, are:
+The scenarios under which $k_{\textup{eff}}^{\textup{c}}$ is achieved, using the first bridging method, are: